 There are plenty of men who enjoy certain fashion labels.
 I work for WWE.
 In the talent locker rooms there are plenty of Louis Vuitton and Tumi bags respectively.
 Male and Female.
 The women’s locker room is materialistic, but the men’s locker room?
 I’ve never seen anyone call my husband a label whore for carrying Tumi or the occasional Louis bag from time to time.

 So where does it come from?
 Why does is come about that men strike hard against a woman for fancying an expensive piece of luggage?
 Something they will have for YEARS and use every single day or her life?
 Sounds a worthy investment to me…I mean, I purchased my husband a Mortal Kombat 2 Arcade for his birthday last year.
 I reached into my savings account and spent a solid $3000 without a second thought and it’s been played maybe five times.
 But that’s acceptable to most men.
 A bag of that cost though.
 Mmmmm nope, sorry, you’re materialistic.
+And to secure my prized possessions, I put up ip cameras in the rooms I store them in.

 For decades men have been bashing other men for surprising their loved ones with extravagant gifts.
 The age old “a ring that size?
 He’s overcompensating for something.”
 That one makes me laugh.
 So what you’re saying is…if you’re well endowed you better buy a tiny diamond for the love of your life.
 Your fault for having a big old penis.
 What a crock.
 Men can be cattier than us gals.